Chapter 1: Introduction to Educational Technology

 • Resources – “people, tools, technologies, and materials designed to help learners” (p.
 12).

-While this definition of terms may seem abstract, you can see that it encompasses much more than simply the use of the latest digital gadgets.
+While these definitions may seem abstract, you can see that they encompass much more than simply the use of the latest digital gadgets.
 Educational technology involves a thoughtful effort to employ the right technologies in the right way to meet learning goals.

 License